 Santa Cruz Brigit's Circle

 The Santa Cruz Brigit’s Circle works to actively keep Goddess/Saint Brigit’s legacy and sacred flame alive in our modern world.
-For 22 years and still going strong, more than sixty women have been part of our circles, tending Brigit’s flame and devoting our work on behalf of the Earth and social justice in her name.
+For more than two decades and still going strong, more than sixty women have been part of our circles, tending Brigit’s flame and devoting our work on behalf of the Earth and social justice in her name.

-The Santa Cruz Brigit's Circle was founded on Imbolc 2000 by Carolyn Brigit Flynn, Terese Armstrong and Mary Blaettler in the town of Santa Cruz on the Monterey Bay on the central coast of California.
-Carolyn had visited Ireland in 1996, with a pilgrimage to Kildare in honor of Brigit.
+The Santa Cruz Brigit's Circle was originally founded on Imbolc 2000 by Carolyn Brigit Flynn, Terese Armstrong and Mary Blaettler in the town of Santa Cruz on the Monterey Bay on the central coast of California.
+Carolyn had visited Ireland in 1996, and made a pilgrimage to Kildare in honor of Brigit.
 When she saw the remains of the Fire Temple at the ancient Kildare Monastery, and read a 12th century first-hand account of the eternal flame kept burning in Kildare for Saint Brigit by nineteen nuns and women devotees for hundreds of years (and likely longer), she was inspired to ignite a similar flame in her own community.
 The goal was and is to create a home and sanctuary for the goddess/saint to enter our modern world and guide us towards a more just and balanced future.

 Carolyn, Terese and Mary organized a group of thirteen women to gather on Imbolc 2000, as the millennium changed, to call in the spirit of Brigit using ritual prayer, song, poetry, invocation and drumming.
 Our group was diverse and included women of Irish ancestry and others with little or no Irish or Celtic ethnicity, all of whom felt called by Brigit’s power and her story.
 By the end of the ritual, Brigit had come to our circle, and inhabited a large flame we had lit in the fireplace in her name, fed primarily by oak logs—the tree most sacred to Brigit.